nuxt/content/docus/content/index.md

 ---
 seo:
-  title: The git-based CMS for Nuxt projects.
+  title: The git-based CMS for Nuxt projects
   description: Nuxt Content is a module for Nuxt that provides a simple way to
     manage content for your application.
 It allows developers to write their content in Markdown, YAML, or JSON files and then query and display it in